 Another common sighting in the Maldives is manta rays, attracted by the plankton that cluster around the resort lights that reflect into the ocean.
-Again, these are found around most islands, though Conrad Rangali's resident manta ray, Nadine, is perhaps the only one who'll put on a show, effortlessly diving and flipping through the water as guests observe from the bridge.
+Again, these are found around most islands, though Conrad Maldives Rangali Island's resident manta ray, Nadine, is perhaps the only one who'll put on a show, effortlessly diving and flipping through the water as guests observe from the bridge.
 As an endangered species, it was a privilege to be able to spend time just watching these magnificent creatures in their natural habitat.

 Fill up on the freshest fish

 Seafood platters laden down with lobster, cuisines from around the world and fish so fresh you may have snorkeled past it that morning; the food in the Maldives deserves its reputation.
-For romance, the sandbank dining at Baros is rivalled only by the private piers that stretch out from Velassaru, with just enough space for a table for two.
+For romance, the sandbank dining at Baros is rivaled only by the private piers that stretch out from Velassaru, with just enough space for a table for two.

 The Lighthouse restaurant at Baros was one of the first in the Maldives and where I spent my last birthday, celebrating with cake and champagne.
 For a more restrained, though equally delicious, dining experience, the detoxifying menu at Cocoa Island is designed to complement their ethos of health and wellbeing.
-And for a meal worthy of a celebrity chef, the Raw restaurant at Huvafen Fushi is said to be a favorite of Gordon Ramsey's.
+And for a meal worthy of a celebrity chef, the Raw restaurant at Huvafen Fushi is said to be a favorite of Gordon Ramsay's.